The Cyclades · Milos

 Adamas port

-Ferry from Athens (SeaJet 3h / Blue Star 4h30).
-Collect rental car at the port.
-Drive to hotel; drop bags.
+Ferry from Athens, SeaJet in 3 hours or Blue Star in 4h30.
+Collect the rental car at the port, drive to the hotel, drop the bags.

 SeaJet 3h / Blue Star 4h30Rental at the port